ItsKh4nh/cineworld_v2/README.md

 # CineWorld 🎬

-A web application project focused on building a FREE movies streaming plattform with clean and modern UI, with an integration of a Neural Collaborative Filtering movie recommendation system.
+A web application project focused on building a FREE movies streaming platform with a clean and modern UI, integrated with a Neural Collaborative Filtering to gave out personalized movie recommendations.
 The project aims delivered a seamless and enjoyable experience for movie enjoyers.

 ## ✨ Features